DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 format:

 [context query system prompt]
-[next agent system prompts]
+[next agent full prompt]
 [codebase summary]

 The context query system prompt can be found in the `system_prompts` module.
-The next agent system prompt is provided as input to the caller that is requesting a custom context.
+The next agent full prompt is provided as input to the caller that is requesting a custom context.

 The codebase summary will contain the following files: